CABLE-LSM/CABLE/documentation/docs/user_guide/installation.md

 To enable more verbose output from Makefile builds, specify the CMake option `-DCMAKE_VERBOSE_MAKEFILE=ON` when invoking `build.bash`.

-### Parallel compilation

-By default, the compilation is done in parallel.
-The number of parallel jobs can be overwritten by setting the environment variable [`CMAKE_BUILD_PARALLEL_LEVEL`](https://cmake.org/cmake/help/latest/envvar/CMAKE_BUILD_PARALLEL_LEVEL.html).

 ???+ tip
     Run `./build.bash --help` for information on supported options.